Post updated on 29th July 2023

-It is prevalent for individuals to become muddled up over two words that sound alike.
+It is common for individuals to become muddled over two words that sound alike.
 English is one language that has many of those kinds of words.
-The two words Rewards and Awards are two of such words that are usually mixed up by some people while they are being used.
+Rewards and Awards are two words that some people usually mix up while they are being used.

 Even though these 2 terms sound very much alike, and they could be used in almost the same context, they still cannot be juxtaposed one for the other.